-$D = CBP_M - CBP_L$
+$D = CBP_M - CBP_I$

-Where: $CBP_M =$ The average of the Consumer Buying Price indices for Shredded Auto for the day the contract is let.
-The indices will be converted from dollars per ton to dollars per kg (lb).
+Where: CBP_M = The average of the Consumer Buying Price indices for Shredded Auto

 Scrap (Chicago) and No. 1 Heavy Melt (Chicago) as published by the American Metal Market (AMM) for the day the steel is shipped from the mill.
 The indices will be converted from dollars per ton to dollars per kg (lb).